Muneer-Shafi/muneer-shafi/README.md

 <h1>Hi, Great to see you here! </h1>
 <p>
-  It's been 5+ years, I’m working as full stack developer.
+  I’m a full stack developer with over 5 years of experience, passionate about building scalable software and solving real-world problems through technology.
+A true tech enthusiast, I’m always open to collaborating on innovative and disruptive ideas.
+  <b>I particularly enjoy diving into legacy codebases—understanding, refactoring, and modernizing them is something I thrive on.</b>
-  I am a tech enthusiast.
-I am always open to collaborating on projects and innovative/disruptive ideas.
-Find out more about me & feel free to connect with me here:
+Find out more about me and feel free to connect with me here
 </p>
 <h4>Follow On</h4>
 <p align="center">